TatuLund/vaadin-create23/README.md

 - Backend module has mock data service only with simulated latency
 - Dependency injection framework such as CDI or Spring is not being used, the demo has neutral stance on purpose

+## This project uses commercial Vaadin products

+This is intentional to demonstrate the current state of Vaadin 8 extended maintenance The following commercial products are used.

+- Vaadin 8.24.0, The latest free version 8.14.3
+- Vaadin Charts in stats dashboard view
+- TestBench and TestBench UI Unit Test add-on for testing
+- AppSecKit for SBOM vulnerability analysis

 ## Building and running the application

 git clone <url of the repository>